reterik/CoinBase/README.md

 You will also want to tweak these variable conditions according to your need:

     if (predicate <= 0.02 and (dictionary > 0)) and (difference <= 0.001 and (dictionary > 0)) and (average <= 0.001 and (dictionary > 0)):

+Just ask for help if you need it I should respond.
+This should work in Linux and Windows and Mac.